 Turf Fen Windpump built by William Rust a Yarmouth millwright in 1875 and used to drain Horning Marshes is 31 ft high with four double shuttered sails, a six bladed fantail and a double scoop wheel.
 Responsibility for the mill passed to the Norfolk Windmills Trust in 1976 who took on a major restoration project, which finished in 1986.

 How Hill House

-How Hill House, is the home of the How Hill Trust, it is grade 2 listed but as it is a full time study centre it is rarely open to the public.
+How Hill House, is the home of the How Hill Trust, it is grade 2 listed and is a full time study centre.
 The trust offers a range of courses for schools covering the environment of the Norfolk Broads.
-At weekends and during school holiday’s adult visitors can enroll in natural history, social history and art courses.
+At weekends and during school holiday’s adult visitors can enrol in natural history, social history and art courses.

 There are two separate gardens at How Hill, near the house are the formal Edwardian gardens with their famous Yew Hedges and extensive views over the marshes.
 Hidden away in the woods are the unique water gardens, dominated in late spring by Azaleas and Rhododendrons.